openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: #figdiscoveryrequestpath title="Example: Transmitter Configuration Request (with path)"}

 Using path components enables supporting multiple issuers per host.
 This is required in some multi-tenant hosting configurations.
-This use of `.well-known` is for supporting multiple issuers per host; unlike its use in {{RFC5785}}, it does not provide general information about the host.
+This use of ".well-known" is for supporting multiple issuers per host; unlike its use in {{RFC5785}}, it does not provide general information about the host.

 ### Backward Compatibility for RISC Transmitters
-Existing RISC Transmitters MAY continue to use the path component `/risc-configuration` instead of the path component `/sse-configuration` in the path for the Transmitter Configuration Metadata.
+Existing RISC Transmitters MAY continue to use the path component "/risc-configuration" instead of the path component "/sse-configuration" in the path for the Transmitter Configuration Metadata.
 New services supporting the SSE Framework SHOULD NOT use this location for publishing the Transmitter Configuration Metadata.
-For example, the Transmitter Configuration Metadata for the Transmitter `https://risc-tr.example.com` MAY be obtained by making the following request:
+For example, the Transmitter Configuration Metadata for the Transmitter "https://risc-tr.example.com" MAY be obtained by making the following request:

 ~~~ http